dwbutler/logstash-logger/README.md

 Unfortunately, this overrides LogStashLogger, preventing logs from being sent to their configured destination.
 The solution is to remove `rails_12factor` from your Gemfile.

+### Logging eventually stops in production
+This is most likely not a problem with LogStashLogger, but rather a different gem changing the log level of `Rails.logger`.
+This is especially likely if you're using a threaded server such as Puma, since gems often change the log level of `Rails.logger` in a non thread-safe way.
+See [#17](https://github.com/dwbutler/logstash-logger/issues/17) for more information.

 ## Breaking changes

 ### Version 0.5+